praveenbandaru/Traffic-Light-Classifier/README.md

 Traditional approaches in machine learning for traffic light detection and classification are being replaced by deep learning methods to provide state-of-the-art results.
 However, these methods create various challenges.
 For example, the distortion or variation in images due to orientation, illumination, and speed fluctuation of vehicles could result in false recognition.

-This project was implemented using transfer learning of the Microsoft Common Objects in Context (COCO) pre-trained model called Single Shot Multibox Detector (SSD) with MobileNet.
-A subset of the ImageNet dataset, which contains traffic lights, was used for further training to improve the performance.
+This project was implemented using transfer learning of the Microsoft Common Objects in Context ([COCO](http://cocodataset.org/#home)) pre-trained model called Single Shot Multibox Detector ([SSD](https://arxiv.org/abs/1512.02325)) with [MobileNet](https://arxiv.org/abs/1704.04861).
+A subset of the images obtained from rosbag files, which contains traffic lights, were used for further training to improve the performance.
 For this particular experiment, the entire training and the inferencing was done on an GeForce GTX 1070 GPU.

 ![](./results/red.png)